 Our Take on the Pop.Up Next

-The Pop.Up Next has a large amount of momentum - and was recently authorized to be test in Ingolstadt, Germany (read TransportUP's coverage of the approval here).
+The Pop.Up Next had significant momentum prior to the COVID-19 pandemic, and had been authorized to be tested in Ingolstadt, Germany (read TransportUP's coverage of the approval here).
 However, a large amount of coordination between companies must occur if a prototype is to be delivered on schedule, on budget, safely.
-The resource pool is strong with this partnership, but the coordination requirements are amplified as well.